Adrián Sánchez (baseball): 2017 season

-After starting the 2017 season with Class AA Harrisburg, hitting .250 with a home run and three RBIs, Sánchez moved up to Class AAA Syracuse.
+After starting the 2017 season with Double-A Harrisburg, hitting .250 with a home run and three RBIs, Sánchez moved up to Triple-A Syracuse.
 He had spent a decade in the Washington Nationals organization without ever being added to the 40-man roster or receiving an invitation to major-league spring training when, following an injury to Nationals starting shortstop Trea Turner on June 29, 2017, he was promoted from Syracuse to take Turner's place on the roster.
 At the time, he was hitting .259 at Syracuse with four home runs and 18 RBIs.
 He made his major league debut on June 30 against the St. Louis Cardinals, pinch-running for Stephen Drew and playing shortstop for one inning.
 On July 1, Sánchez got his first major league at-bat as a pinch-hitter with the bases loaded and the Nationals trailing by a run with two outs in the ninth inning.
-After working the count full against Cardinals reliever Matt Bowman, Sánchez took a pitch well outside, believing it was ball four for what would have been a game-tying walk.
+After working the count full against Cardinal's reliever Matt Bowman, Sánchez took a pitch well outside, believing it was ball four for what would have been a game-tying walk.
 However, umpire Manny Gonzalez called it strike three to end the game.
 On July 7, inserted on a double switch to play shortstop in the tenth inning, Sánchez lined a single up the middle off reliever Ian Krol of the Atlanta Braves for his first MLB hit.
 He came around to score as the Nationals walked off the Braves on a single by Daniel Murphy, his first MLB run.

 At bat against Jeurys Familia of the New York Mets in an August 26, 2017, game, Sánchez reacted to an errant pitch well inside by attempting to bunt the ball away from him, but instead foul-tipped it back into his chest, sending him to the ground.
 After a visit from Nationals trainer Paul Lessard, Sánchez resumed the at-bat and singled home his third run batted in of the day, earning a standing ovation from the home crowd at Nationals Park.
 Sánchez spent the night in the hospital but was cleared to return after a CT scan revealed no damage.
-He did not appear in another game before being optioned back to Class AAA Syracuse on August 29, as Turner was activated from the 60-day disabled list.
+He did not appear in another game before being optioned back to Triple-A Syracuse on August 29, as Turner was activated from the 60-day disabled list.

 Sánchez was again recalled on September 8, after rosters expanded.
 He doubled in a run in a September 10 contest against the Philadelphia Phillies to break a scoreless tie and subsequently rookie center fielder Víctor Robles drove him home on Robles's first career major-league hit.
 The Nationals went on to win and clinch their second consecutive National League East division title that day.